gstraymond/csaw-intro-fp-scala/README.md

-# Introduction to Functional with Scala
+# Introduction to Functional Programming with Scala

 ## Slides